Naveen-eee/8-BIT-COMPUTER/README.md

                                                                      **   Module List **
-•	Program Counter (PC)
+Program Counter (PC) – Holds the address of the next instruction to be fetched.
-•	Instruction Register (IR)
+Instruction RAM – Stores the program instructions.
-•	Memory Address Register (MAR)
+Memory Address Register (MAR) – Holds the memory address for instruction or data access.
-•	Instruction RAM
+Instruction Register (IR) – Stores the currently fetched instruction.
-•	Data RAM
+Control Unit (FSM) – Decodes the instruction and generates control signals.
-•	A Register
+A Register (Accumulator) – Primary register used for arithmetic and logic operations.
-•	B Register
+B Register – Temporary register used as the second operand for ALU operations.
-•	Arithmetic Logic Unit (ALU)
+Arithmetic Logic Unit (ALU) – Performs arithmetic and logical operations.
-•	Flag Register
+Flag Register – Stores status flags such as Zero (Z) and Carry (C).
-•	Input Register
+Data RAM – Stores operands and program data.
-•	Output Register
+Input Register – Receives external input data.
-•	DMA Controller
+Output Register – Holds data to be sent to external devices.
-•	Control Unit (FSM)
+DMA Controller – Handles direct data transfer between peripherals and memory.
-•	Binary-to-BCD Converter
+Binary-to-BCD Converter – Converts binary output data into BCD format.
-•	Seven-Segment Decoder
+Seven-Segment Decoder – Converts BCD data into signals for seven-segment display.

                                                             **Instruction Set Architecture (ISA)**
 | Opcode | Instruction | Description                                                        |